Internal Revenue Code section 1031: Section 1031 like-kind exchanges

 As of 2018, Section 1031 can only be used in connection with sales of real property.
 Prior to the 2018 tax law changes, exchanges of personal property could qualify under Section 1031.
 Exchanges of shares of corporate stock in different companies did not qualify.
 Also not qualifying were exchanges of partnership interests in different partnerships and exchanges of livestock of different sexes.
-However, as of a 2002 IRS ruling (see tenants in common 1031 exchange), Tenants in Common (TIC) exchanges are allowed.
+However, as of a 2002 IRS ruling (see tenants in common 1031 exchange), tenants-in-common (TIC) exchanges are allowed.
 For real property exchanges under Section 1031, any property that is considered "real property" under the law of the state where the property is located will be considered "like-kind" so long as both the old and the new property are held by the owner for investment, or for active use in a trade or business, or for the production of income.

 In order to obtain full benefit, the replacement property must be of equal or greater value, and all of the proceeds from the relinquished property must be used to acquire the replacement property.
 The taxpayer cannot receive the proceeds of the sale of the old property; doing so will disqualify the exchange for the portion of the sale proceeds that the taxpayer received.
 For this reason, exchanges (particularly non-simultaneous changes) are typically structured so that the taxpayer's interest in the relinquished property is assigned to a Qualified Intermediary prior to the close of the sale.
 In this way, the taxpayer does not have access to or control over the funds when the sale of the old property closes.

 At the close of the relinquished property sale, the proceeds are sent by the closing agent (typically a title company, escrow company, or closing attorney) to the Qualified Intermediary, who holds the funds until such time as the transaction for the acquisition of the replacement property is ready to close.
 Then the proceeds from the sale of the relinquished property are deposited by the Qualified Intermediary to purchase the replacement property.
-After the acquisition of the replacement property closes, the Qualifying Intermediary delivers the property to the taxpayer, all without the taxpayer ever having "constructive receipt" of the funds.
+After the acquisition of the replacement property closes, the Qualified Intermediary delivers the property to the taxpayer, all without the taxpayer ever having constructive receipt of the funds.

-The prevailing idea behind the 1031 exchange is that since the taxpayer is merely exchanging one property for another property(ies) of "like-kind" there is nothing received by the taxpayer that can be used to pay taxes.
+The prevailing idea behind the 1031 exchange is that since the taxpayer is merely exchanging one property for another property (or more) of "like-kind", there is nothing received by the taxpayer that can be used to pay taxes.
 In addition, the taxpayer has a continuity of investment by replacing the old property.
-All gain is still locked up in the exchanged property and so no gain or loss is "recognized" or claimed for income tax purposes.
+All gain is still locked up in the exchanged property and so no gain or loss is recognized or claimed for income tax purposes.